Facts About Baby Sleep Every Parent Should Know

 3. Resisting naps and difficulty falling asleep

-Understanding that sleep regressions are a very natural part of your baby’s development can reduce the likelihood of you scratching your head, wondering what went wrong.
-The best course of action is stick to your bedtime routine (or begin one if you haven’t).
+Understanding that sleep regressions are a very natural part of your baby’s development can reduce the likelihood of you scratching your head, wondering what went wrong and when will it return to normal.
+The best course of action is stick to your bedtime routine (or it might be a good time to try one if you haven’t).
 Within the first year there are predictable developmental times your baby may experience a sleep regression.
 These are:

 1. 4 months